tonib/cordova-plugin-copytodownload/README.md

 Additionally you can show a notification with that "download"

 Requires WRITE_EXTERNAL_STORAGE and INTERNET permission.
+It can prompt the user for a permission to write the file.

 Tested only with Cordova 6.1